JUN 21-26, 2026 (3 spots left)

 The river, the trails, the waterfalls

-Some of the best sentences won't come at the desk.
+Some of the best ideas won't come at the desk.
 They'll come halfway up a mountain, or standing under a waterfall, or in the strange silence after a class IV rapid when your whole body is shaking and your mind is finally, completely empty.

 We move here.
 We raft.
 We hike.
 We get in the water.
 Because the body knows things the mind hasn't caught up to yet.
-Because there are ideas that only come loose when you're breathing hard and a little bit scared and so fully in your body that you forget to edit yourself.
+There are ideas that only come loose when you're breathing hard and a little bit scared and so fully in your body that you forget to edit yourself.

 02